jss367/jss367.github.io/_posts/2023-03-04-shap-values-on-tabular-data.md

+---
+layout: post
+title: "SHAP Values on Tabular Data"
+description: "This post is a tutorial for how to work with shap values."
+feature-img: "assets/img/rainbow.jpg"
+thumbnail: "assets/img/rug.jpg"
+tags: [Model Explainability, Python]
+---

 This post is going to explore [SHAP](https://github.com/slundberg/shap) values.
 SHAP stands for SHapley Additive exPlanations and is a way of explaining the output of a machine learning model.

 <b>Table of Contents</b>